csvprobotica/Rizitos_2025/other/README.md

 ## Other

-This directory contains additional information used in the construction and programming of our robot.
+This section explain all additional information used in the construction and programming of our robot.

+## Rizito's Materials
+Shows a detailed table of all the  materials that were used for Rizito's construction.

 ## Flowchart
 This process diagram represents in detail all the logical processes to be performed by the robot on the track.